After your handoff

 Launch guide.

-From your handoff zip to TestFlight and the App Store — in plain language.
-Rewrite gave you native iOS source and artifacts for the scope you approved.
-Shipping on the App Store happens on your Mac and your Apple developer account — certificates, listings, and review are yours to run.
+From your handoff zip to TestFlight or Google Play internal testing and the App Store or Google Play — in plain language.
+Rewrite gave you native iOS and Android source and artifacts for the scope you approved.
+Shipping on the App Store or Google Play happens on your Mac (iOS) or in Android Studio (Android) with your developer accounts — certificates, listings, and review are yours to run.
 This guide is engineering orientation, not legal or compliance advice; get professional help for regulated products (health, payments, kids, etc.).

 1